Praemium Erasmianum Foundation: Governance

 The Foundation's patron is King Willem-Alexander of the Netherlands.
 It is governed by a board with members representing the cultural, scholarly and business communities in the Netherlands.
-As of 2023 the Board consists of Ernst Hirsch Ballin (Chair), Jet de Ranitz (Vice-Chair), Tom de Swaan (Treasurer), Désanne van Brederode, Barnita Bagchi, Naomi Ellemers, Maria Grever, Bregtje van der Haak, Bas ter Haar Romeny, Fouad Laroui, Rick Lawson, Axel Rüger, Henk Scholten, Ed Spanjaard and Frank van Vree. the organisation has three staff members, and the director is Shanti van Dam.
-Funding for the Foundation originally came from the Dutch lottery and the Sport Totaliser, although it is now financially independent.
+As of 2023 the Board consists of Xandra Schutte (Chair), Sven Arne Tepl (Vice-Chair), Peter Blom (Treasurer), Maarten Asscher, Barnita Bagchi, Andreas Blühm, Antoine Buyse, Mieke Gerritzen, Judi Mesman, Jos de Mul and Nazmiye Oral.
+As of 2015 the organisation has three staff members, and the director is Shanti van Dam.
+Funding for the Foundation originally came from the Dutch National Postcode Lottery and the Sport Totaliser, although it is now financially independent.

 Prizes

 The Foundation awards the Erasmus Prize, which is an annual prize that is awarded to individuals or institutions who have made exceptional contributions to culture, society, or social science in Europe and the rest of the world.
 The Foundation organizes a wide range of academic and cultural activities around the Erasmus Prize award ceremony, as well as an essay or publications based on the laureate and their work.
 The Foundation has also awarded annual Research Prizes since 1988.
 As of 2015 it awards up to five prizes of €3,000 each to PhD graduates who have written an outstanding thesis in the humanities and social sciences.
 The prizes are awarded by the Foundation's director at a ceremony that normally takes place in May.